heheimmastudent/MergeSort_for_risc-v_ripes/README.txt

 # RISC-V Ripes MergeSort Algorithm

-This is a simple RISC-V assembly implementation of the MergeSort algorithm using the Ripes simulator.
-The code was created with minimal assistance from ChatGPT, focusing on formatting and text replacement, while the logic and algorithm design were independently implemented.
+This is a simple and very primitive RISC-V assembly implementation of the MergeSort algorithm using the Ripes simulator.
+The code was created with minimal assistance from ChatGPT, focusing on formatting and for writing comments for the code, while the logic and algorithm design were independently implemented by me.

 ## Description